 The Company was incorporated under the name "Prize Exploration Inc." pursuant to the Canada Business Corporations Act on April 19, 2017.
 The Company's registered office and head office is located at 1090 West Georgia Street, Suite 700, Vancouver, BC, V6E 3V7.
-On February 14, 2019, the Company changed its name from Prize Exploration Inc. to IM Exploration Inc. On October 5, 2021, the Company changed its name from IM Exploration Inc. to Westward Gold Inc.
+On February 14, 2019, the Company changed its name from Prize Exploration Inc. to IM Exploration Inc.

-The Company's principal business carried on and intended to be carried on is mineral exploration.
-The Company focused initially on the exploration and development of the Mulloy Property located in Rowlandson Township, Porcupine Mining Division, District of Cochrane, Ontario (the "Mulloy Property"), and now is primarily focused on the exploration and development of the Toiyabe Gold Project located in Lander County, Nevada, USA (the "Toiyabe Property") and the Turquoise Canyon Project located in Lander County, Nevada, USA (the "Turquoise Canyon Property") (the three (3) properties herein collectively referred to as the "Properties").
+IM Exploration's principal business carried on and intended to be carried on is mineral exploration, focusing initially on the exploration and development of the Mulloy Property located in Rowlandson Township, Porcupine Mining Division, District of Cochrane, Ontario (the "Mulloy Property").

 On December 9, 2020, the Company staked a total of 104 cells adjoining the Mulloy Property, covering approximately 2,160 hectares.
-These claims included significant gold anomalies from the historical Auden property, which was owned by GTA Resources and Mining Inc. until 2018.
+These claims include significant gold anomalies from the historical Auden property, which was owned by GTA resources and Mining Inc. until 2018.

-On April 21, 2021, the Company, Starcore International Mines Ltd. (TSX: SAM) ("Starcore"), and Minquest Ltd. ("Minquest") entered into a binding agreement (the "Assignment Agreement"), whereby the Company assumed Starcore's obligations and rights to acquire a 100% interest in the Toiyabe Property from Minquest.
+On April 21, 2021, the Company, Starcore International Mines Ltd. (TSX: SAM) ("Starcore"), and Minquest Ltd. ("Minquest") entered into a binding agreement (the "Assignment Agreement"), whereby the Company assumed Starcore's obligations and rights to acquire a 100% interest in the Toiyabe Gold Property in Lander County, Nevada (the "Toiyabe Property") from Minquest.